Simple-Robotics/code-analysis-tools/README.md

 ## Profile C++ compile time of a CMake target

-When building a CMake target, it's interesting to profile which transition unit took most of the compile time.
+When building a CMake target, it's interesting to profile which translation unit took most of the compile time.

 Ninja and [ninjatracing](https://github.com/nico/ninjatracing) allow to do visualize the whole target build time.